 }

-> inside attribute values (:class="$a > $b ? 'bg-red' : 'bg-blue'"), whereas our pure regex approach will fumble.Now we need to convert the tokens into a nested AST.
+> inside attribute values (:class="$a > $b ? 'bg-red' : 'bg-blue'"), whereas our pure regex approach will fumble.Now we need to convert the flat array of tokens into a nested AST.

 // app/LilBlaze/LilBlaze.php